-- the initiation, timing, progress and results of our current and future clinical trials of ARV-110, now named bavdegalutamide, ARV-471 and ARV-766, including statements regarding the period during which the results of the clinical trials will become available; - the timing of, and our ability to obtain, marketing approval of bavdegalutamide, ARV-471 and ARV-766, and the ability of bavdegalutamide, ARV-471, ARV-766 and our other product candidates to meet existing or future regulatory standards; - the potential achievement of milestones and receipt of payments under our collaborations, including our collaboration with Pfizer Inc., or Pfizer, entered into in July 2021, or the ARV-471 Collaboration; - our plans to pursue research and development of other product candidates; - the potential advantages of our platform technology and our product candidates; - the extent to which our scientific approach and platform technology may potentially address a broad range of diseases and disease targets; - the potential receipt of revenue from future sales of our product candidates; - the rate and degree of market acceptance and clinical utility of our product candidates; - · our estimates regarding the potential market opportunity for our product candidates; - · our sales, marketing and distribution capabilities and strategy; - our ability to establish and maintain arrangements for manufacture of our product candidates; - our ability to enter into additional collaborations with third parties; - our intellectual property position; - · our estimates regarding expenses, future revenues, capital requirements and needs for additional financing; - the impact of COVID-19 on our business and operations; - the impact of government laws and regulations; and - · our competitive position.
+- the initiation, timing, progress and results of our current and future clinical trials of vepdegestrant (ARV-471), ARV-766, ARV-393 and ARV-102, and current clinical trials of bavdegalutamide, including statements regarding the period during which the results of the clinical trials will become available: - the timing of, and our ability to obtain, marketing approval of our product candidates and the ability of our product candidates to meet existing or future regulatory standards; - the potential achievement of milestones and receipt of payments under our collaborations, including our collaboration with Pfizer Inc. entered into in July 2021; - our plans to pursue research and development of other product candidates; - the potential advantages of our platform technology and our product candidates; - the extent to which our scientific approach and platform technology may potentially address a broad range of diseases and disease targets; - the potential receipt of revenue from future sales of our product candidates; - · the rate and degree of market acceptance and clinical utility of our product candidates; - our estimates regarding the potential market opportunity for our product candidates; - our sales, marketing and distribution capabilities and strategy; - · our ability to establish and maintain arrangements for manufacture of our product candidates; - our ability to enter into additional collaborations with third parties; - our intellectual property position; - · our estimates regarding expenses, future revenues, capital requirements and needs for additional financing; - · the impact of government laws and regulations; and - · our competitive position.